PhysicalBit7/notes/docs/OOP/27_virtual_and_polymorphism.md

 };                             | };
 ```

 Now, we have the common code collected in a base class `Person`.
-Good!]
+Good!

---
+---

 But what if we want to add graduate assistants (_GA's_)?

---
+---

-A GA is a student who also has some responsibilities similar to faculty.  .blue[Could we use multiple inheritance?]
+A GA is a student who also has some responsibilities similar to faculty.
+Could we use multiple inheritance?

 ---